Switzerland

 Generally, the bigger car blur is the most consistent way to recognize low-cam.

-NOTE: The only other country that always has low-cam is Japan.
+NOTE: The only other countries that always have low-cam are Japan and Liechtenstein.

 Swiss licence plates differ substantially from other European plates.
 They are fully white and lack the blue strip found in most other European countries.